oracle/graal/truffle/docs/T-Trace.md

 GraalVM languages are well known for running with full performance and **T-Trace** makes no compromises to that!
-Your applications are inherently ready for *T-Tracing* without loss of any performance.
-Enabling **T-Trace** insights blends them into the code of your application, making them a natural part of surrounding code.
-There is no loss of performance compared to manual modification of applications code.
+Your applications are inherently ready for tracing without loss of any performance.
+Launch your application as you are used to.
+Let it run at full speed.
+When needed, connect to its GraalVM and enable the needed **T-Trace** insights.
+Their code gets automatically blended into the code of your application, making them a natural part of surrounding code.
+There is no loss of performance compared to code that would be manually tweaked to contain the insights at appropriate places, but such modification doesn't have to be done in advance - it can be fully applied only when needed.

+GraalVM provides powerful tools to help you write, debug, manage, and organize your **T-Trace** insights scripts.
+It is a matter of pressing a single button to enable selected **T-Trace** insight and a matter of another click to disable it cleanly, returning the application to state prior the application of the insight.

-GraalVM provides powerful tools to help you write, debug, manage, organize and activate your **T-Trace** insights scripts.
-Industry well known tools like *VisualVM* has been enhanced to provide a unified view of locally as well as remotely running applications and the **T-Trace** insights dynamically applied to each of them.
+Industry well known tools like
+*VisualVM* has been enhanced to provide a unified view of locally as well as remotely running applications and the **T-Trace** insights dynamically applied to each of them.

+The flexibility and the power of standard as well as hand written **T-Trace** insights makes them an excellent choice for vendors of cloud based offerings.
+There is no other system that could compete with the multi-language offerings of GraalVM.
+The ability to create custom **T-Trace** based insights in any language brings the combined offering to yet another level.
+GraalVM with **T-Trace** is the dream come true for anyone seeking security, embeddablity, configurability, robustness and performance at the cloud scale.

 ## Available now!